External Ids for SPHK1 Gene

 SPHK1 (Sphingosine Kinase 1) is a Protein Coding gene.
 Diseases associated with SPHK1 include Renal Fibrosis.
-Among its related pathways are RET signaling and Immune response Fc epsilon RI pathway.
+Among its related pathways are Immune response Fc epsilon RI pathway and Apelin signaling pathway.
 Gene Ontology (GO) annotations related to this gene include magnesium ion binding and protein phosphatase 2A binding.
 An important paralog of this gene is SPHK2.

 UniProtKB/Swiss-Prot for SPHK1 Gene